Tooth Abscess Treatment Near You

-A tooth abscess can be what is causing your toothache and if left untreated, it can lead to more serious problems.
+A tooth abscess can be what is causing your toothache, and if left untreated, it can lead to more severe problems.

 - Severe, uncomfortable toothache

 - The foul taste of fluid in your mouth

 - You might even have difficulty breathing or swallowing.